huang-julien/nitro-opentelemetry/README.md

 `defineTracedEventHandler`
 - Wrap your event handler with the span assigned to your event.
 This avoid loosing the context for opentelemetry.
+  The main renderer and error renderer doesn't need to be wrapped with `defineTracedEventHandler`

 ## Development